 As banks near analyst price targets, a valuation rise signals that 2012 gains may be muted after a fast 2012 start.
 Analyst estimates compiled by Bloomberg give Bank of America a price target of $9.13, while competitors Citigroup and JPMorgan have price targets of $40.72 and $47.50 a share, respectively.
 Investment banks Goldman Sachs and Morgan Stanley have price targets of $129.5 a share and $22.05 a share, respectively according to analyst estimates, which signal that Citigroup and JPMorgan may gain the most from current valuations.

-financial stocks bought and sold by hedge funds and 7 bank stocks loved by Deutsche Bank.
+For more on bank stocks, see the financial stocks bought and sold by hedge funds and 7 bank stocks loved by Deutsche Bank.

 -- Written by Antoine Gara in New York.